Cricket: New Zealand V Australia 2nd Test Scoreboard - UrduPoint

 Cricket: New Zealand V Australia 2nd Test Scoreboard

-Christchurch, (APP - UrduPoint / Pakistan Point News - 8th Mar, 2024) Scoreboard at the end of New Zealand's first innings on day one of the second Test against Australia in Christchurch on Friday:
+Christchurch, (APP - UrduPoint / Pakistan Point News - 9th Mar, 2024) Scoreboard at the close of the Australian first innings against New Zealand on day two of the second Test in Christchurch on Saturday:

 Toss: Australia